 - Add tequila, blood orange juice, orange juice, lemon juice, and simple syrup to a shaker tin and top off with ice.

-- Shake hard for 10-15 seconds, until the outside of the tin begins to frost over.
+- Shake hard for 10 to 15 seconds, until the outside of the tin begins to frost over.

 - Strain into a highball glass or wine glass filled with ice.